-A few quick winery tips?
-Limit yourself to three to four wineries for the day, make sure to eat and drink plenty of water throughout the day, and always spring for a driver to make sure everyone can participate safely in the fun!
-Below are some of the best Napa wineries for a bachelorette group heading to California.
+But first, a few quick tips: Limit yourself to three or four wineries per day (otherwise you'll be forced to rush through tastings), make sure to eat and drink plenty of water throughout the day (hydration is key to keeping your squad alive), and always use Uber or a driver to get around (and so everyone can participate safely in the fun)!

-On nice days, there's no place more popular than the picnic area at V. Sattui.
-The two-acre area is surrounded by old oak trees and dotted with picnic tables where groups gather to nosh on items like crabcakes, pastas, cheese and salami from the on-site deli.
-On weekends, they even fire up the grill for fresh made BBQ and wood-fired pizzas.
+On nice days, few places are more popular than the picnic area at V. Sattui.
+The two-acre lawn, surrounded by oak trees and dotted with picnic tables, is the perfect spot to nosh on crabcakes, pastas, cheese, and charcuterie from the on-site deli.
+On weekends, V. Sattui even fires up the grill for finger-licking BBQ dishes and wood-fired pizzas.
 And of course, they offer tours and wine tastings, including a single-vineyard Cabernet Sauvignon tasting in a private tower overlooking the winery grounds.
-Read real brides' reviews here!

 A vineyard for bridesmaids who don't want to be at a vineyard: Tank Garage Winery

 Set in a 1930s-era gas station in the town of Calistoga, California, Tank Garage Winery is the opposite of your classic Napa Valley vineyard setting. here, it's all about a fun experience that goes beyond wine-tasting.
 Every Friday night there's a special tasting experience in the back room "speakeasy," and it's easy to plan a special bachelorette party, complete with arcade games and indoor-outdoor vibes.
 But don't think you'll be drinking grocery-store-quality wines: Calistoga is an area filled with world-class vineyards and Tank Garage Winery comes at the hands of two longtime friends (one of whom is a Napa native) with years of experience in farming and viticulture who have an eye for bold flavors and cool label designs.